Richard Klatt: Coaching

-After retiring from swimming, he worked for more than 30 years as a swimming and water polo coach.
-Today, he is the head coach at the Fresno Dolphins Swim Team.
-His son Daniel Klatt is a former Olympic water polo player and an assistant water polo coach for the national women's team.
+After retiring from swimming, he worked for more than 30 years as a swimming and water polo coach initially coaching swimming and water polo at his alma mater the University of New Mexico in the 1970's.
+Klatt served as an age-group swimming coach for the Clovis Swim Club in 1983, and more recently served as the head coach at the Fresno Dolphins Swim Team.
+His son Daniel Klatt was a former 2004 U.S. Olympic water polo player and an assistant water polo coach for the national women's team.
+Daniel Klatt had a career of over twenty years coaching the women's water polo team at the University of California Irvine beginning in 2004, and later coached UC Irvine's men's teams.